farrelleoin93/Milestone-2/README.md

 #### Changes to Original Wireframes

-1. In the original wireframes I had planned on having a search bar in the center of the hero image for the user to search for a place in Vietnam, however, as there are currently only three cities to chosoe from this seemed unnecessary.
+1. In the original wireframes I had planned on having a search bar in the center of the hero image for the user to search for a place in Vietnam, however, as there are currently only three cities to choose from this seemed unnecessary.
 I decided to replace this feature with a brief description about the website and a button that brought the user to the section of the website where they could pick a city.

 2. As there are only three cities to choose from I decided the remove the horizontal scrolling feature.

-3. I decided to not add in a picture at the start of each cities section.
+3. I decided not to add in a picture at the start of each cities section.
 I have plans to add a gallery at a later stage to provide users with images of each place.

-4. I decided to move the map to in-between the options section ("Bars", "Cafes" etc) and the "Out Top3 Picks" section as I felt that it was better to have the map closer to the options section so that the user would not have to keep scrolling up to pick a different option.
+4. I decided to move the map to in-between the options section ("Bars", "Cafes" etc) and the "Our Top3 Picks" section as I felt that it was better to have the map closer to the options section so that the user would not have to keep scrolling up to pick a different option.